Martingale convergence Theorems for Tensor Splines: Introduction

 This limit exists because of the martingale property of $(f_n)$.
 The same convergence theorem as above holds true for $L^1_X$-bounded $X$-valued martingales $(f_n)$, provided there exists a Radon-Nikod\'{y}m derivative of the $\mathbb P$-absolutely continuous part of the now $X$-valued measure $\nu$ in \eqref{eq:martingalnu}.
 Banach spaces $X$ where this is always possible are said to have the \emph{Radon-Nikod\'{y}m property} (RNP) (see Definition~\ref{def:rnp}).
 The RNP of a Banach space is even characterized by martingale convergence meaning that in any Banach space $X$ without RNP, we can find a non-convergent and $L^1_X$-bounded martingale.

-Consider now the special case where each $\sigma$-algebra $\mathscr F_n$ is generated by a partition of a bounded interval $I\subset \mathbb R$ into finitely many intervals $(I_{n,i})_i$ of positive length as atoms of $\mathscr F_n$.
+Consider now the special case where each $\sigma$-algebra $\mathscr F_n$ is generated by a partition of a bounded interval $I\subset \mathbb R$ into finitely many subintervals $(I_{n,i})_i$ of positive length as atoms of $\mathscr F_n$.
 In this case, $(\mathscr F_n)$ is called an \emph{interval filtration} on $I$.
-Then, the characteristic functions $(\charfun_{I_{n,i}})$ of those atoms are a sharply localized orthogonal basis of $L^2(\mathscr F_n)$ w.r.t.
-Lebesgue measure $\lambda=|\cdot|$.
-If we want to preserve the localization property of the basis functions, but at the same time consider spaces of functions with higher smoothness, a natural candidate are spaces of piecewise polynomial functions of order $k$, given by
+Then, the characteristic functions $(\charfun_{I_{n,i}})$ of those atoms are a sharply localized orthogonal basis of $L^2(\mathscr F_n)$ w.r.t. (with respect to) Lebesgue measure $\lambda=|\cdot|$.
+If we want to preserve the localization property of the basis functions, but at the same time consider spaces of functions with higher smoothness, a natural candidate is the space of piecewise polynomial functions of order $k$, given by

 where $k$ is an arbitrary positive integer.
 One reason for this is that $S^k(\mathscr F_n)$ admits a special basis, the so called B-spline basis $(N_{n,i})_i$, that consists of non-negative and localized functions $N_{n,i}$.
 Here, the term ``localized'' means that the support of each function $N_{n,i}$ consists of at most $k$ neighbouring atoms of $\mathscr F_n$.
 A second reason is that if $(\mathscr F_n)$ is an increasing sequence of interval $\sigma$-algebras, then the sequence of corresponding spline spaces $S^k(\mathscr F_n)$ is increasing as well.
-Note that the properties of the B-spline functions $(N_{n,i})$ imply that they do not form an orthogonal basis of $S^k(\mathscr F_n)$ for $k\geq 2$.
+Note that the aforementioned properties of the B-spline functions $(N_{n,i})$ imply that they do not form an orthogonal basis of $S^k(\mathscr F_n)$ for $k\geq 2$.
 For more information on spline functions, see e.g. \cite{Schumaker2007}.
 Let $P_n^{k}$ be the orthogonal projection operator onto $S^{k}(\mathscr F_n)$ with respect to the $L^2$ inner product on $I$ equipped with the Lebesgue measure.
 Since the space $S^{1}(\mathscr F_n)$ consists of piecewise constant functions, $P_n^{1}$ is the conditional expectation operator with respect to the $\sigma$-algebra $\mathscr F_n$ and the Lebesgue measure.
 In general, the operator $P_n^{k}$ can be written in terms of the B-spline basis $(N_{n,i})$ as

 where the functions $(N_{n,i}^*)$, contained in the spline space $S^{k}(\mathscr F_n)$, are the biorthogonal (or dual) system to the B-spline basis $(N_{n,i})$.
 Due to the uniform boundedness of the B-spline functions $N_{n,i}$, we are able to insert functions $f$ in formula \eqref{eq:Pn} that are contained not only in $L^2$, but in the Lebesgue-Bochner space $L^1_X$, thereby extending the operator $P_n^{k}$ to $L^1_X$.